The 411 on Distributions

 The content in the article below is meant for Canadian investors only.

-Distributions are payments from a mutual fund to the investor and can derive from multiple sources, such as income and capital gains realized from securities held within the underlying funds, as well as return of capital.
+Distributions are payments from a fund to the investor and can derive from multiple sources, such as income and capital gains realized from securities held within the underlying funds, as well as return of capital.

 Components of a distribution may consist of: